loopwerk/loopwerk.io/content/articles/2021-08-26-vapor4-vs-drf.md

 }
 ```

-That is an example of only three database tables: `users`, `campaigns` and `members`, where I added the `isFeatured` and `isPrivate` fields to the `campaigns` table as a migration.
+That is an example of only three database tables: `users`, `campaigns` and `members`, plus I added the `isFeatured` and `isPrivate` fields to the `campaigns` table as a new migration.
 All that code is written by hand, and it's a drag.
 The repetition of writing models and their migrations is demotivating.

 Winner: Django, with a HUGE margin.